tomeryeh/demo/cabble/docs/tutorial.md

 ### Accept, Decline or Finish  a Ride

-In Cabble the user can change the status from a ride proposal anytime, i.e he can accept, decline or gie an and to the ride
+In Cabble the user can change the status from a ride proposal anytime, i.e he can accept, decline or finish a ride.

 From a Kuzzle point of view, changing the state of a ride correspond to updating the 'status' attribute from the 'ride' document :
 As an exemple here is the `finishRide` publication :